 In the event that we process your data to protect legitimate interests, you may object to this type of processing at any time for reasons relating to your particular situation; this also applies to profiling based on these provisions.

 We will then no longer process your personal information unless we can demonstrate compelling legitimate grounds that outweigh your interests, rights and freedoms, or the data processing is being used to assert, exercise or defend legal claims.

 4. Purposes and legal bases of data processing

-The processing of your personal data complies with the provisions of EU-GDPR and all other applicable data protection regulations.
+The processing of your personal data complies with the provisions of EU GDPR and all other applicable data protection regulations.
 Legal bases for data processing arise in particular from Art.
-6 EU-GDPR.
+6 EU GDPR.

-We use your data to initiate a business relationship, fulfil contractual and legal obligations, conduct the contractual relationship, to offer products and services, and to strengthen the customer relationship, which may include marketing and direct mail.
+We use your data to initiate a business relationship, fulfil contractual and legal obligations, conduct the contractual relationship, to offer products and services, and to strengthen the customer relationship, which may include marketing and direct marketing.